-- (a) Operating and Capital Improvement Program Expenditures: The City Manager shall (1) propose for Council consideration a proposed operating budget and 10-year Capital Improvement Program and one alternative budget scenario; and (2) One budget scenario will be recommended to balance the budget if the real estate tax rate remains at its current level, and one will include recommendations for a real estate tax or other tax rate increases. - (b) Two-Year Presentation of Operating Revenue/Expenditures: The City Manager's proposed Operating Budget shall include estimates of all operating revenues and expenditures for the proposed Fiscal Year 2024 and the subsequent Fiscal Year 2025. - (c) Taxes, Fees, Fines and Service Charges: In funding the proposed budget, the City Manager may consider changes to tax rates, tax designations/reservations, fees/fines/service charges that are equitable, fair and administratively feasible provided that these proposals are observant of the constraints imposed by the Code of Virginia.
+- (a) Operating Expenditures: The City Manager shall propose for Councilconsideration a proposed operating base budget that limits the overall city general fund operating budget growth, exclusive of cash capital and debt service, to no more than two percent and the flexibility to increase the real estate tax rate if revenue growth does not support a two percent increase.
+Additionally, the City Manager shall include recommendations, to support both the needs of the City and ACPS, if revenue growth exceeds the two percent threshold without a tax rate increase.
+The City Manager may recommend a cost of living or market rate pay adjustment after consultation with the Superintendent of Schools, and any such pay recommendation shall include the cost of providing the adjustment for both City and Schools employees. - (b) Two-Year Presentation of Operating Revenue/Expenditures: The City Manager's proposed Operating Budget shall include estimates of all operating revenues and expenditures for the proposed Fiscal Year 2026 and the subsequent Fiscal Year 2027. - (c) Taxes, Fees, Fines and Service Charges: In funding the proposed budget, the City Manager may consider changes to tax rates, tax designations/reservations, fees/fines/service charges that are equitable, fair and administratively feasible provided that these proposals are observant of the constraints imposed by the Code of Virginia.
 Such changes can only be considered where they advance the priorities of the Council as stipulated in this resolution, through Legislative Sessions, adopted master plans and policies, or the Council Retreat and Work Sessions.
-Additionally, the City Manager shall present one alternative tax rate scenario in which the real estate tax rate remains at its current level or includes recommendations for a real estate tax or other tax rate increases. - (d) Cost Saving Measures: The City Manager shall, in the proposed operating budget and one alternative scenario, continually identify and propose cost saving measures and efficiencies in all City operations and consider reduction of service levels where the performance exceeds the level required by the community, where the current level of service is not a strategic priority, or where performance, over time, has not achieved the desired outcomes. - (e) Use of Surplus: The City Manager may recommend use of prior-year surplus funds first to ensure that the Capital Improvement Program includes sufficient cash capital funding, then to address one-time or manageable ongoing costs that positively impact expected goals.
+The City Manager may consider a tax rate increase in support of two percent operating budget growth, in which the real estate tax rate remains at its current level or includes recommendations for a real estate tax or other tax rate increases. - (d) Cost Saving Measures: The City Manager shall, in the proposed operating budget, continually identify and propose cost saving measures and efficiencies of at least one percent and consider reduction of service levels where the performance exceeds the level required by the community, where the current level of service is not a strategic priority, or where performance, over time, has not achieved the desired outcomes. - (e) Use of Surplus: The City Manager may recommend use of prior-year surplus funds first to ensure that the Capital Improvement Program includes sufficient cash capital funding, then to address one-time or manageable ongoing costs that positively impact expected goals.